 El Chaltén, Argentina’s trekking capital, is a small mountain village of 350 souls in Los Glaciares National Park.

 It is located on the shore of the Rio de las Vueltas and is dominated by two massive peaks known for climbing, the Mont Torre and the Fitz Roy.

 It is also a popular base for hiking.
 Many trails exist, some of which offer more or less developed camping areas.
 There are rudimentary toilets!

-In winter, snow and ice isolate the city, and few tourists venture there, fleeing the very harsh climate of this time of year.
+In winter, snow and ice isolate the city and just a few tourists venture there during the very harsh climate of this time of year.